-In this post under JJWT, I will show with example how to parse a simple unsigned JSON Web Token containing claims as payload.
+In this post under JJWT, I will show with example how to parse a simple unsecured JSON Web Token containing claims as payload.

 Main class